memiiso/debezium-server-iceberg/docs/CAVEATS.md

 ## No automatic schema evolution

-Full schema evaluation is not supported.
+Full schema evaluation is not supported, like converting incompatible types.
 But sema expansion like field addition is supported, see `debezium.sink.iceberg.allow-field-addition` setting.

 ## Specific tables replication